cp3402-students/project-2025-tr1-jcua-team4/documentation/deployment.md

     - it can be done on a text channel on discord
 13. Organize the next meeting time and place
 14. Making changes directly is not recommended unless its small change
-    - Make sure to let the team members know if you are making changes directly to the main branch.
+    - Make sure to let the team members know if you are making changes directly to the main branch so they can fetch before pulling any changes